Heat equation from a deterministic dynamics: The deterministic model and the result

-The last crucial ingredient to specify is the class of initial conditions.
-As we are looking for statistical properties, we have to start with initial conditions described by probability measures.
-This is reasonable since we are considering systems with a large number of particles and it would be unrealistic to pretend to know the exact initial conditions of all the system.
-This is especially true for the fast-moving magnetic field.
-Moreover, we want measures that behave reasonably in the thermodynamic limit.
-We refrain from specifying the most general class of measures to which our results apply, as it would be a rather technical definition, and we content ourselves with the following, already rather general, set. \begin{definition} Let $\cM_{\textrm{init}} = \cM_{\textrm{init}}(C_0)$, $ C_0>0$, be the set of families of probability measures $\mu_N$ on $\Omega_N\times \bT^N$, \(N\in\bN\), such that
+Finally, $\phi_{\star}^{t}\nu$ is the usual push forward of the measure $\nu$ by the map $\phi^{t}$. \end{notation} The last crucial ingredient to specify is the class of initial conditions.
+As we are looking for statistical properties, we have to start with an initial condition described by a probability measure.
+This is necessary since the dynamics is deterministic, and if one considers a deterministic initial condition, there would be no stochastic behavior whatsoever.
+Moreover, we want measures that behave reasonably well in the thermodynamic limit. \begin{definition} Let $\widetilde \cM_{\textrm{init}} = \widetilde \cM_{\textrm{init}}(N,C_0)$, $ C_0>0$, $N\in\bN$, be the weak closure of the probability measures $\mu_N$ on $\Sigma_N\times\bT^N$, \(N\in\bN\), such that

 where $\rho_N(\theta)=\prod_{x\in\bZ_N}\rho_{x,N}(\theta_x)$, with $\rho_{x,N}\in \mathcal C^1(\bT)$ such that